 Consistently ranked one of the top business schools in the country, the Haas School of Business has a solid reputation for quality and leadership.
 The business school at the University of California, Berkeley, was founded in 1898, making it the second oldest collegiate business school in the United States, and the first at a public university.
 Rank, reputation, and experience combine to offer Haas students a rich spectrum of quality resources, noteworthy events, and high-profile speakers.

 You are encouraged to supplement business courses with graduate classes outside the business school in areas ranging from engineering, law, and urban planning to foreign languages, international area studies, and public policy.
-In addition, special interdisciplinary opportunities within the Berkeley community — such as the widely popular Management of Technology Program — enable you to learn from top experts in almost every field.
 Joint courses with students in law, engineering, information systems, and public health enhance the educational experience of many MBA students.